 In my opinion, we shouldn’t do it alone.
 We need allies along the road, and I would be honored to be that ally for you.

-I want to give you the help and support you need to make huge strides towards the big vision you’re really after in your business (not just a vision some phony guru told you to reach for), because I believe that’s how the best stuff in the world gets made and sold.
+I want to give you the help and support you need to make huge strides towards the big vision you’re really after in your business (not just an idea some phony guru told you to reach for) because I believe that’s how the best stuff in the world gets made and sold.

 I believe in doing life with one another, and I want to do it with you.

-I’ll be welcoming a special group of creative entrepreneurs into Authentik early in 2018 as founding members, and I’d love to have you among them.
+I’ll be welcoming a select group of creative entrepreneurs into Authentik early in 2018 as founding members, and I’d love to have you among them.